whalelephant/CertX/README.md

 In all use cases, **CertX** acts as a proofs provider.
 The proofs may be plain text or encrypted.
 **CertX** itself does not provide any recognition or list of authorities to trust etc.
-It is the verifiers' choice as to if a proof is valid / useful or not.
+It is the verifier's choice as to if a proof is valid / useful or not.

 **Critically**: Either the holder or the verifier needs to register on **CertX** as this will be unnecessary friction.
 This usage of this service is strictly with IBC.